 - Duplicate the Computer certificate template (Certificate Templates -> Manage -> Computer -> Duplicate);

-- In the certificate template settings (Application Policies Extension), remove all policies except Remote Desktop Authentication;
+- In the certificate template settings (Application Policies Extension), remove all policies except Remote Desktop Authentication

-- Save the certificate template;
+- Save the certificate template.

-How to Deploy RDP SSL/TLS Certificates using Group Policy?
+Deploy RDP Certificates Using Group Policy

-- Go to the following GPO section Computer Configuration -> Policies -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Security.
+), create a new GPO object and link it to the OU containing RDP/RDS servers or computers to automatically issue TLS certificates for securing RDP - Go to the GPO section Computer Configuration -> Policies -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Security.
 Enable the Server Authentication Certificate Template policy.
-Specify the name of the CA template you have created earlier (RDPTemplate);
+Specify the name of the CA template you created earlier (RDPTemplate);

-- To automatically renew an RDP certificate, go to the Computer configuration -> Windows settings -> Security Settings -> Public Key Policies section of the GPO and enable the Certificate Services Client – Auto-Enrollment Properties policy.
-Check the “Renew expired certificates, update pending certificates and remove revoked certificates” and “Update certificates that use certificate templates” options;
+- To automatically renew an RDP certificate, go to the Computer Configuration -> Windows settings -> Security Settings -> Public Key Policies section of the GPO and enable the Certificate Services Client – Auto-Enrollment Properties policy.
+Check the “Renew expired certificates, update pending certificates and remove revoked certificates” and “Update certificates that use certificate templates” options

 Certlm.msc